Coronavirus in Pregnancy

 On 5 June 2020, the NHS’s suspension of hospital visiting was lifted.
 This means that visiting is now subject to local discretion by trusts and other NHS bodies – please check with your maternity team for their policy on visitors to the postnatal wards.
-Restrictions on visitors to postnatal wards may remain in place to ensure compliance with social distancing measures and prevent the spread of coronavirus.

 We understand that not having a birth partner with you on the postnatal ward after you have given birth may be upsetting but these restrictions are in place to reduce the risk of transmission of coronavirus to you, your baby, the maternity staff and birth partners themselves.